gfuselier/readme-generator/sample/README.md

 ## Usage

-none
+None at this time.

 ## Contributing

-none
+If you'd like to contribute, email me!

 ## License

-This application is covered under the MPL 2.0 license.
+This application is covered under the MIT license.

 ## Tests

-none
+No test instructions.

 ## Questions

-If you have any questions about this application, please contact me at <g@email.com>.
+If you have any questions about this application, please contact me at <gisellefuselier@gmail.com>.
-To view my other projects, check out my [github profile](https://github.com/gf).
+To view my other projects, check out my [github profile](https://github.com/gfuselier).